s1owjke/prisma-rls/README.md

 [![Published on npm](https://img.shields.io/npm/v/prisma-rls?color=brightgreen)](https://www.npmjs.com/package/prisma-rls) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-> 🚧 The package is currently under active development, so it's not recommended for production

 Row-Level Security (RLS) traditionally requires databases with native support and custom security policies for each table.

 This library provides an alternative: a Prisma client extension that automatically adds "where" clauses to all model queries.
 This method works without database-side RLS support (e.g., in MySQL).